bergie/bergie.github.com/_posts/2012-11-21-jolla-sailfish.md

 ![Jolla's new website](/files/jolla_website.png)

+There is also a [wiki for Sailfish OS](https://sailfishos.org/wiki/Main_Page) now available.

 Another exciting pre-keynote announcement is that Finnish operator [DNA will sell Jolla phones](http://www.talouselama.fi/uutiset/jollapuhelimet+tulevat+myyntiin+suomessa/a2156416).

 ## Jolla launch keynote